ucr-hpcc/ucr-hpcc.github.io/content/en/Manuals/hpc_cluster/jobs.md

 ```

 ### Submitting Jobs
-There are 2 basic ways to submit jobs; non-interactive, interactive.
+There are 2 basic ways to submit jobs; non-interactive and interactive.
 Slurm will automatically start within the directory where you submitted the job from, so keep that in mind when you use relative file paths.

-Non-interactive submission of a SBATCH script:
+#### Non-interactive Submission

+Non-interactive jobs are submitted as SBATCH scripts, an example is as follows:

 ```bash
 sbatch SBATCH_SCRIPT.sh